Make the most of your holiday break

 Stress-busting tips for the season

-The holiday break (December 24, 2021-January 4, 2022) can be a wonderful time to relax, hang out with family and friends, and catch up on sleep.
-However, with competing demands, increased family interactions and new pandemic restrictions, it can also be a recipe for stress.
+The holiday break (December 23, 2023-January 3, 2024) can be a wonderful time to relax, hang out with family and friends, and catch up on sleep.
+However, with competing demands and increased interactions, it can also be a recipe for stress.
 Get what you need most this holiday season by keeping these stress-busting tips in mind.

 Give yourself permission to set boundaries

 Setting boundaries is a necessary component for self-care to help us avoid feeling depleted, taken for granted or taken advantage of.
 Our responsibilities often increase during the holiday season and because of this, it is even more important to ensure you have given yourself permission to set boundaries.

 An example of healthy boundary setting is allowing yourself to say no and practicing difficult responses ahead of time.
 For example, “thank you for thinking of me but I already have something else going on.
 I would love to get together after the holidays to catch up.”

 Other examples of healthy boundary setting over the holidays include:

 - opting out of gifting (office secret Santa’s, friends, and family etc.).

 - leaving an event at the time of your choosing, regardless of who is asking you to stay longer.

 - declining alcoholic beverages (if this is your choice).